-In light of its long history as The Champagne of Beers, Miller High Life is circulating a petition to get the Miller Brewery site in Milwaukee declared The Champagne of Beers Region by Milwaukee’s Common Council.
+In light of its long history as The Champagne of Beers, Miller High Life circulated a petition in May to get the Miller Brewery site in Milwaukee declared The Champagne of Beers Region by Milwaukee’s Common Council.

-“If champagne can only come from Champagne, France, why is The Champagne of Beers any different,” asks a landing page for the petition.
+“If champagne can only come from Champagne, France, why is The Champagne of Beers any different,” asked a landing page for the petition.

 “We're petitioning the Milwaukee Common Council to establish an official Champagne of Beers region, and declare that only beers invented within its strict borders – around the Miller Brewery – will be considered The Champagne of Beers.”

-Because not all the world’s High Life is brewed in Milwaukee, you’ll note that the petition refers to beer “invented” at the valley brewery, rather than produced there, marking a notable difference between the proposed beer region and the existing Champagne region.
+Because not all the world’s High Life is brewed in Milwaukee, the resolution referes to beer “invented” at the valley brewery, rather than produced there, marking a notable difference between the proposed beer region and the existing Champagne region.

-Alderman Russell Stamper, in whose district the brewery is located, told OnMilwaukee he is supportive of the initiative.
+When asked about the petition early in May, Stamper – in whose district the brewery is located – told OnMilwaukee he was supportive of the initiative.

-As part of the proposal, Miller is seeking an ambassador, to which it will give $20,000, a year’s worth of beer and an all-expenses-paid trip to Milwaukee.
+As part of the proposal, Miller has also selected an ambassador, to which it will give $20,000, a year’s worth of beer and an all-expenses-paid trip to Milwaukee.

 “We respect Champagne, France as a tourist destination and the weight that name carries for the sparkling wine – but we’re all about beer at Miller, and with our long history of brewing, we wanted to give beer lovers a tourist destination they deserve,” said Miller Senior Marketing Manager Anne Pando.